 Magnesium Side Effects and Overdose

-While magnesium is essential for our bodies to function, too much of it can also be a problem.
+While magnesium is essential for our bodies to function, too much of it can also be a problem for a small percent of the population.
 An overdose of magnesium or too much magnesium in the body known as hypermagnesemia is often found in people with kidney disorders and can occur when medication such as laxatives containing magnesium are taken.
-It is also possible for someone just to take too much magnesium and while the magnesium itself is not really life-threatening the side effects are pretty miserable and can be dangerous.
+It is also possible for someone just to take too much magnesium and while the magnesium itself is not really life-threatening the side effects can be annoying.

 Unless your kidney function is comprised, it is difficult to overdose on magnesium unless you’re taking supplements far beyond the recommended daily doses.
 For the majority of the population, taking some magnesium will benefit their health.

 What happens when there is too much magnesium in your body?

 For people with kidney issues or the inability to process magnesium properly, excessive amounts of magnesium can occur inside the human body and often the symptoms or side effects of this are quite mild.

 Less dangerous but very uncomfortable side effects include diarrhea, nausea and vomiting.
 These symptoms can pass once the magnesium levels normalise.
 In more severe cases of hypermagnesemia muscle weakness occurs and people find is difficult to do simple things such as lifting, carrying and even standing up.